Seven Castain: College career

 Castain enrolled early at Texas Christian University at age 17 in the spring of 2022.
 In her freshman season, she scored 2 goals with 4 assists in 24 games (9 starts), earning Big 12 Conference all-freshman honors, and helped the TCU Horned Frogs to runner-up finishes for the Big 12 regular-season and tournament titles and the round of 16 in the NCAA tournament.
-She started all 19 games and scored 7 goals in her sophomore season in 2023, earning first-team All-Big 12 honors after placing third in the conference.
+She started all 19 games and scored 7 goals in her sophomore season in 2023, earning first-team All-Big 12 honors after helping TCU finish third in the conference.

 Castain jointly led the conference with 13 goals in 23 games in her junior season in 2024, including a four-goal outburst against Colorado, and was named first-team All-Big 12 and fourth-team All-American.
 She helped lead the Horned Frogs to the Big 12 regular-season title and was named in the all-tournament team after reaching the Big 12 tournament final.

-She again led the Horned Frogs in goals and won another Big 12 regular-season championship in her senior season in 2025, earning first-team All-Big 12 honors for the third time.
+Castain ranked second in the conference with 17 goals in 24 games in her senior season in 2025, leading the team to their second consecutive Big 12 regular-season title.
+In the NCAA tournament, she scored five goals in the first two rounds as TCU reached the NCAA semifinals for the first time in program history.
+In the semifinals, she had two good chances including one in the last seconds in the 1–0 loss to Florida State.
+She was named first-team All-Big 12 and first-team All-American and won the Elite Scholar-Athlete Award for having the best grade-point average (4.0) at the NCAA College Cup.

 During college, Castain also played for the Utah Avalanche in the Women's Premier Soccer League and Utah United in the USL W League.
-She was the USL W League's leading scorer in the 2025 regular season with 17 goals in 9 games during Utah United's first season in the league.
-She added four more goals in three playoff games, including one in a 4–0 victory over the North Carolina Courage U23 in the national championship game, and was named the USL W League Player of the Year.
+In 2025, Utah United's first year in the USL W League, she led the nation with 17 goals in 9 regular-season games.
+She added four goals in three playoff games, including one in the 4–0 victory over the North Carolina Courage U23 in the national final, and was named the USL W League Player of the Year.

+Club career

+The Orlando Pride announced on January 16, 2026, that they had signed Castain to her first professional contract on a one-year deal.
+She made her professional debut in the season opener on March 15, starting in a 2–1 loss to the Seattle Reign.
+She made 11 appearances during her rookie season.
+On July 22, she signed a new two-year contract with the Pride with the mutual option for another year.

+The same day, Castain was sent on loan to USL Super League club Dallas Trinity for the rest of the year.
+On August 15, she scored her first professional goal in her debut for the Trinity, a season-opening 1–1 draw against the Tampa Bay Sun.